mayur4279/Interview-questions/DevOps/Docker.md

 - We can run multiple RUN instructions to execute sequence of commands.
 - Or we can use below option as well for running multiple commands using RUN instruction

-RUN <<EOF
-apt-get update
-apt-get install -y curl
-EOF
+RUN apt get -y update

 -----------------------------
 3) EXPOSE